Date: 20th January 1944 (Thursday)

-(2) Although F/O. Kendrick survived this he was later killed on the 12th January 1945 on an operation to Bergen.
-He did bale out of Lancaster PD233 KC-G but it seems he was seriously injured and died some 3 days later, although his death is recorded as that?
+(2) Although Fg.Off.
+Kendrick survived this he was later killed on the 12th January 1945 on an operation to Bergen.
+He bailed out of Lancaster PD233 KC-G but it appears that he was seriously injured and died some 3 days later.

 Left: Memorial at Woodhall Spa and right: Snettisham beach.